rohanbari/Sandbox/README.md

 - The `wifi_connect()` function currently blocks until connected.
 Add a timeout or make it non-blocking if the application needs to remain responsive during WiFi setup.

-Special thanks to ChatGPT for documenting the code.